Stoat with a chick from a nest

 Rattus Rattus, the common or roof rat, is the most commonly found rat in the Gardens.
 They generally live above ground, and are smaller than the Norway rat.
 Rattus Norvegicus, the Norway or brown or water rats are larger, live in burrows, and often live close to humans or waterways.
 Both can climb trees and are predators of juvenile birds and eggs.

 Two concerted efforts in establishing the Australian brushtail possums for their fur, resulted in an ecological nightmare for NZ.
 Now 30 million of them are spread around the country, helping to spread bovine TB and chomping through our forests, paddocks and native nestling birds.
-Thanks to a grant from the Waikato Regional Council Small Scale Community Initiatives Fund, we will double our possum traps in 2023 to have one per hectare, and hope to wipe possums out of the Gardens.
+Thanks to a grant from the Waikato Regional Council Small Scale Community Initiatives Fund, we will double our possum traps in 2023 to have one per hectare, to keep possum numbers low.
 Other new baits and traps will be deployed on rodents.